pyranges/pyranges_1.x/docs/pyranger_cli.rst

 *(From here onwards, the output of commands is omitted.)*

-Some operations (e.g. intersect) require two objects.
+Some operations (e.g. intersect_overlaps) require two objects.
 You can chain multiple readers and methods together, separated by a comma surrounded by spaces (:literal:` , `).
 After the first one, all subsequent readers must be named into variables that can be used later.
 For example, to read two BED files and intersect them, use::

-   pyranger read_bed sample1.bed , b=read_bed sample2.bed , intersect b
+   pyranger read_bed sample1.bed , b=read_bed sample2.bed , intersect_overlaps b

 Methods
 -------